ManageIQ/manageiq-documentation/general_configuration/_topics/configuration.md

 ##### Configuring the Global Copy

-Configure a {{ site.data.product.title }} instance to act as the global copy to which data is replicated from the remote copies.
+Configure a {{ site.data.product.title_short }} instance to act as the global copy to which data is replicated from the remote copies.

 ![Add Subscription](../images/add-subscription-global.png)